Horseland (TV series): Simbala and Ranak

 Simbala is an Indian girl who meets the Horseland gang on a trip to France in the episode "International Sarah".
 She is thoughtful, sweet-natured, and is proud of her culture, choosing to wear traditional dress and a bindi.
 Her father knows Sarah's father, and the two girls became friends after falling into a cave.
 She loves riding, fresh fruit, and dental floss.

 Simbala's horse is Ranak, a black stallion with a blaze.
 He hates plane rides, but enjoys sugar cubes and being alone.
 After initially irritating the other horses with his worried whinnying, he apologizes and becomes friendly to them.
-He also has an accent.
-His color is dark blue.
+He also has an accent and his color is dark blue.

 Jesse Golden and Buddy

 Jesse is a boy who visits Horseland while his parents' farm, Golden Corral Ranch, is being remodeled.
-He appears in the episode "Bailey's New Friend", in which he unintentionally causes Sarah to feel like Bailey doesn't like her anymore.
+He appears in the episode "Bailey's New Friend", in which he unintentionally causes Sarah to feel like Bailey does not like her anymore.
 Like Bailey, he enjoys video games, taking care of his horse, talking, and being a bit of a daredevil.
 Both Molly and Alma mention that he is a "cutie", and Chloe and Zoey express that they think he is "hot"; Chloe also describes him as a "total babe".

 Jesse's horse is Buddy, a large chocolate palomino stallion.
 He is brave, headstrong, and misses his home while away.
 He has teal stripes in his mane and tail.
 He is skittish at first but eventually gets used to the place.

 Alexander Buglick and Bucephalus

 Alexander is Alma's pen pal, seen in the episode "First Love".
 While his letters to her made him seem like a wealthy champion rider, an intentional facade meant to impress her, he really only rides for fun, and is rather timid.
-His parents are the proprietors of a traveling circus.
-However, he admires Alma and her incredible riding abilities, and shares her love of reading.
+His parents are the proprietors of a traveling circus, but he admires Alma and her incredible riding abilities, and shares her love of reading.
 He likes to compare himself with the great Macedonian general, Alexander the Great.

 His horse is a kind, humble stallion named Bucephalus, in honor of Alexander the Great's famous steed.
 He performs in the circus and enjoys his life, despite its lack of glamour.
 His color is maroon.